Gladewater, Texas

-Gladewater is a city in Gregg and Upshur counties in the U.S. state of Texas with a 2020 census population of 6,134.
+Gladewater is a city in Gregg and Upshur Counties in the U.S. state of Texas, with a 2020 census population of 6,134.

 In the early 20th century, Gladewater was an oil boom town.
-In 1995, the Texas Legislature proclaimed it the "Antique Capital of East Texas."
+In 1995, the Texas Legislature proclaimed it the "Antique Capital of East Texas".

 History

 Gladewater was founded by the Texas and Pacific Railway Company in 1873 on land bought from Jarrett Dean and Anderson White.
 A community called St. Clair, 2 mi to the east, moved to Gladewater when the railroad announced that the only mail stop in the area would be there; residents from Point Pleasant, also bypassed by the railroad, moved to Gladewater.
 The first post office at Gladewater was established on August 22, 1873.
 The town's name probably originated from its proximity to Glade Creek, a tributary of the Sabine River that rose in a rather barren region called the Glades.

 In 1874, Gladewater was incorporated with a mayor-alderman government.
 The incorporation lapsed, and a new charter was not obtained until 1931, when an influx of population necessitated organized city government.

+Bonnie and Clyde maintained Gregg County connections through Bonnie Parker's sister Billie Mace, who worked at a Gladewater café in early 1934.

-In 1955 Gladewater adopted a council-mayor form of government.
-The population grew slowly during the nineteenth century; the town had only 163 people in 1880 and 259 in 1900.
-In the area around Gladewater lumbering was a major activity, although farming was also important; cotton was the major crop.
-In 1908 the town had ten stores, one bank, two blacksmith shops, two hotels, a gin, a sawmill, and a planing mill.
+In 1955, Gladewater adopted a council-mayor form of government.
+The population grew slowly during the 19th century; the town had only 163 people in 1880 and 259 in 1900.
+In the area around Gladewater, lumbering was a major activity, although farming was also important; cotton was the major crop.
+In 1908, the town had 10 stores, one bank, two blacksmith shops, two hotels, a gin, a sawmill, and a planing mill.
 It continued to grow slowly until 1931.